JuliaBooks/Books.jl/docs/contents/about.md

 Another reason why this package looks different than other packages is because this package has been aimed at a REPL workflow.
 Via the REPL, the package evaluates the code blocks inside `Main` by default.
 This provides easy access to the variables.
-As a side note, if you prefer to evaluate in your package module or a temporary module, then you can pass your prefered module via the `M` keyword argument.

 Finally, a big difference with this package and other packages is that you decide yourself what you want to show for a code block.
 For example, in R